Trams in Bremen: Bremen Tram Riots

-On 23 December 1967, in Bremen, a large demonstration against the Vietnam War with several thousand participants took place, the signs with texts such as "In Vietnam, the children burn, with us the Christmas trees" held up.
+On 23 December 1967, in Bremen, a large demonstration against the Vietnam War with several thousand participants took place.
 The demonstration moved through downtown to the US Consulate General.
 On the afternoon of Christmas Eve, the USB distributed leaflets in front of two churches, telling churchgoers to visit the "rich devotions" while "the war raged in Vietnam."

 Triggers of the tram riots was a fare increase of Bremen tram AG (BSAG).
 At the beginning of 1968 it raised the tariffs for single tickets from 60 to 70 pfennig and that for trading cards for pupils, students and apprentices from 33.3 to 40 pfennigs.
-The student representatives then decided to defend themselves at a small gathering in the Purple Owl.
+The student representatives then decided to defend themselves at a small gathering.
 Morally and logistically, they were supported by the leftist SPD Altstadtverein (OVA) and the then FDP-affiliated Young Democrats.

 On Monday 15 January 1968, around 5 pm, a group of 25 to 50 students, young trade unionists and apprentices gathered on the Domsheide in front of the bell to demonstrate against the fare increase.
 This intersection was then as today one of the main junctions of the tram lines in Bremen.
 The young people distributed leaflets and finally got on the tracks to stop the trams.
-When the desired result failed, the group sat down to sit down.
-Christoph Köhler, one of the participants of this protest, later commented on this as follows:
+When the desired result failed, the group sat down to "sit down".

-"Well, and then we sat there modestly and were pretty scared of being beaten up by the people who want to go home quickly."

 Although the trams had to stop their journey and the urban transport in the downtown area collapsed in part, but after about an hour, the students were pushed by the police, and some were carried away.
 The students then continued their action on the station square, where they limited themselves to a demonstration without obstructing the tram traffic.
 Around 300 people took part in this event and the first minor clashes with the police took place.
 The city's politicians were initially surprised by these protests.